rudzainy/rudzainy.github.io/_posts/2024-05-26-ux-assignment-1.md

 ### Design

-I didn't have much time wo work with, therefore I chose to not focus on UI too much, as both websites have a distinct branding theme.
+I didn't have much time to work with, therefore I chose to not focus on UI too much, as both websites have a distinct branding theme.
 I focused instead on solving UX problems such as information hierarchy and basic UIUX housecleaning.

 ### Code